lsymds/Filesystem/docs/adapter-local.md

 ### Path formats

-Baseline.Filesystem only supports unix-like path formats (i.e. C:/path/to/file.txt).
+LSymds.Filesystem only supports unix-like path formats (i.e. C:/path/to/file.txt).
 Windows, and your applications if you have previously persisted any paths, are likely in the format of C:\path\to\file.txt.
-You will need to convert the path before Baseline.Filesystem accepts it.
+You will need to convert the path before LSymds.Filesystem accepts it.